Tarun-015/365_days_coding/Day-17/README.md

 >##PYTHON##

->Solving basic and important topics of the language.
+>Solving basic syntax and important topics of the language.

 >Platform :: IIT-Madras BS Degree